compilepeace/BINARY_DISSECTION_COURSE/ELF/ELF_HEADER/ELF_HEADER.md

   [    eb]  .bss
   [    f0]  .comment

 ```

 ## NOTE
   You can't mug up these things.
-All this will start making sense after getting some hands on disecting and understanding the ELF binaries.
-We'll now start with the SHT and the PHT.
-This was designed to give you an entry point in disection of binaries and so that later on after you complete the course it could prove out to be a good review material :)
+All this will start making sense after getting some hands on disecting and analysing ELF binaries.
+We'll now start with SHT and PHT.
+This was designed to give you an entry point into binary dissection :)

 <br>